colbyj/bride-of-frankensystem/docs/getting_started/quickstart_create.rst

 consent.html
 ~~~~~~~~~~~~

-This file contains the HTML content for your consent form:
+The HTML shown on the consent page:

 .. code-block:: html